wp-plugins/ik-facebook/readme.txt

 = Powerful Customization =

-The IK Facebook Plugin includes the option to set your own custom CSS for styling purposes or, if you prefer, the IK Facebook Plugin allows you to include a custom style sheet in your theme directory  -- either method is great for displaying a custom Facebok Feed widget.
+The IK Facebook Plugin includes the option to set your own custom CSS for styling purposes or, if you prefer, the IK Facebook Plugin allows you to include a custom style sheet in your theme directory  -- either method is great for displaying a custom Facebook Feed widget.
 The IK Facebook Plugin also allows the user to select from a few pre-made Feed Themes, to help generate their custom Facebook Feed widget.  *Gone are the days of fighting with the Facebook Social Plugin!*

 = New Features Are On The Way! =

-Currently on our roadmap, we are planning on doing a lot more with the new Photo Gallery features - such as lightbox technology and other javascript options, sidebar widgets, and more!
+Currently on our roadmap, we are planning on doing a lot more with the new Photo Gallery features - such as lightbox technology and other JavaScript options, sidebar widgets, and more!
 We also have plans to add more options to the sidebar custom facebook feed widget, as well as adding the ability to display videos in your custom facebook feed.

 == Installation ==